Juicy Beef Kebab (Seekh Kabab)

 I am sure you will love making it for yourself as much as I love creating this recipe for you.

-1. When the dough is ready, place it in a refrigerator for at least 30 minutes before frying.
-Use an air tight container or use a cling sheet to prevent the dough from getting a moisture.
+When the dough is ready, place it in a refrigerator for at least 30 minutes before skewering.
+Use an air tight container, also use a cling sheet to seal, on the opening of container to prevent the dough from getting a moisture.

 Serve hot with mint chutney or any side of your choice!